viktordanov/stripe-recommendations/README.md

 There are [over 258 event types](https://docs.stripe.com/api/events/types).
 They all have different amounts of data.
 The order you get them is not guaranteed.
 None of them should be trusted.
 It's far too easy to have a payment be failed in stripe and "subscribed" in your app.

 Trying to apply partial updates from Stripe is hellish.
 I recommend avoiding it entirely.
-My solution is simple: _a single `syncStripeData(customerId: string)` function that syncs all of the data for a given Stripe customer to your KV_.
+My solution is simple: _a single `syncStripeDataToKV(customerId: string)` function that syncs all of the data for a given Stripe customer to your KV_.

 The following is how I (mostly) avoid getting Stripe into these awful split states.